techidaily/site-games-able/source/_posts/achieve-every-milestone-the-complete-guide-to-steam-awards.md

  While not officially endorsed by Steam, SAM has seen widespread use since 2008, remaining functional with very few updates.

- To download SAM, visit the[GitHub page](https://github.com/gibbed/SteamAchievementManager) for Steam Achievement Manager.
-The program comes as a .zip download, so make sure you know[how to unzip files in Windows 10](https://www.makeuseof.com/unzip-files-windows-10/) if that's what you're using.
+ To download SAM, visit the [GitHub page](https://github.com/gibbed/SteamAchievementManager) for Steam Achievement Manager.
+The program comes as a .zip download, so make sure you know [how to unzip files in Windows 10](https://www.makeuseof.com/unzip-files-windows-10/) if that's what you're using.
 If you're using something else, such as Linux on a Steam Deck, there are alternatives that we'll get into later on in the guide.

 ## Could I Get Banned for Using Steam Achievement Manager?